katyukha/thepath/README.md

 and [D port of pathlib](https://code.dlang.org/packages/pathlib) but implementing it in different way.

+*NOTE*: this is alpha version, and api is still subject for change

-Following principles used in this project
+Following ideas used in this project
-- Implement struct or class `Path`
+- Implement struct or class `Path` that have to represent single path to file or directory.
-- Any operation on path have to produce new instance of `Path` to avoid side effects
+- Any operation on path have to create new instance of `Path`, thus no implicit modification of Path allowed to avoid side effects
-- Simplify naming for frequent operations (introducing new type for this allows to do it).
+- Simplify naming for frequent operations
+  (introducing new type for this allows to do it without name collisions).
-- Automatic tilde expansion when needed (for example before file operations);
+- Automatic tilde expansion when needed (for example before file operations), thus allowing to easily work with patth like `~/my/path` without any special work needed.

 ## Examples